fiskaltrust/rollout-doc/buy-resell/rollout-plans.md

 :::info summary

-After reading this, you can buy and transfer selected entitlements in the easiest way.
+After reading this, you can buy or transfer selected entitlements in the easiest way.

 :::

 ## Explanation

-As formerly described at [Rollout plans](../Getting%20Started/My%20First%20Cashbox), the fiskaltrust.Portal provides you as PosDealer with options for distributing products to your KassenBetreiber.
+As formerly described at [Rollout plans](../Getting%20Started/My%20First%20Cashbox), the fiskaltrust.Portal provides you as PosDealer with options for distributing products to your PosOperator.
 Within the rollout management you can choose between different plans.
 When using a rollout plan, you access a defined sequence of activities.
 In doing so, you avoid confusion as to which activities are to be carried out and at what point in time.

 ### Benefits of using a rollout plan:

 #### Saving time:

 The use of rollout plans allows you as a PosDealer or your team members to create rapidly the key elements.
-You generate more time for making adjustments, to meet the specific requirements of each KassenBetreiber and their various locations.
+You generate more time for making adjustments, to meet the specific requirements of each PosOperator and their various locations.

 #### Improving communication: